louchesprocket/pgnutil/README.md

 * 	opponentelo: when the "-mp" (match player) option is used, output the value of the "Elo" header for the opposing player
 * 	gameno: causes pgnutil to output the game's ordinal position within the PGN file
 * 	plies: causes pgnutil to output the number of half-moves present in the game
+*   mmply: in conjunction with a [material-matching](#material-search) option, causes pgnutil to output the half-move at which a match was found
-* 	cbplayers: for engine games containing clock annotations, and in conjunction with the "-cb" option (see [Time](#time), below), causes pgnutil to output the names of players whose clocks fell below the indicated time threshold
+* 	cbplayers: for engine games containing clock annotations, and in conjunction with the <nobr>"-cb"</nobr> option (see [Time](#time), below), causes pgnutil to output the names of players whose clocks fell below the indicated time threshold
 *   cbclocks: for engine games containing clock annotations, and in conjunction with the <nobr>"-cb"</nobr> option (see [Time](#time), below), causes pgnutil to output the lowest clock value for each player that fell below the indicated time threshold
 * 	lowclockwhite: for engine games containing clock annotations, causes pgnutil to output the lowest clock value for the white player (see [Time](#time), below)
 * 	lowclockblack: for engine games containing clock annotations, causes pgnutil to output the lowest clock value for the black player (see [Time](#time), below)